Mrs. Sciretta Algebra I September, 2016

 Just ask!
 Come after school.
 It’s free tutoring!
 I’m available Monday-Thursday after school (some Wednesdays we have Department or Faculty meetings) and I encourage you to come.
 I run the Thursday Homework Club so stop in at the DMS Library!
 Sometimes a little extra one-on-one time is all you need.
 It is important to me that you succeed!

 Email is the best way to reach me.
 I check email first thing in the morning and usually again before going home.
 I will try to respond within 24 hours.

-I want to encourage you to follow my class motto: "Be Better".
+In closing, I want to encourage you to follow my class motto: "Be Better".

 Each day, strive to “Be Better” at:

 •participating in class